-Report Requirement Timing Responsibility Recipient 1 Monthly environmen tal report incidents, regulatory action, Within 10 working days of the end of each calendar month.
+Report Requirement Timing Responsibility Recipient 1 Monthly environmen tal report For incorporation in Project Monthly Reports including environmental statistics (i.e. incidents, regulatory action, complaints on environmental issues), regulatory and authority considerations, monitoring program performance and key environmental issues Within 10 working days of the end of each calendar month.
 Environmental Manager TfNSW 2 ER inspection report Report of site environmental performance following routine inspections.
 Within seven days following the end of each month for the duration of the ER's engagement Environmental Representative TfNSW /DPHI 3 Environmen tal risk assessment Conducted for each construction stage, Project changes and significant issue, i.e. construction for Stage 4 works Prior to construction during development of CEMP and as required thereafter.
 Environmental Manager, Project Manager TfNSW 4 Monitoring results Report on monitoring data recorded and potential exceedances against criteria.
 As required Environmental Manager TfNSW 5 Acoustic Advisor reports Report of actions and decisions for which the Acoustic Advisor is responsible.
 Monthly, within seven days following the end of each month for the duration of the Acoustic Advisor's engagement Acoustic Advisor Planning Secretary, EPA, TfNSW

-6 Incident report Any incidents that occur must be notified to TfNSW Immediately after becoming aware Environmental Manager TfNSW 7 Incident Report Any incidents, as defined by the SSI-7485 Approval, that occur must be notified to the Planning Secretary Immediately after becoming aware Planning Secretary 8 Non- compliance notification Any non- compliances that occur must be notified to the Planning Secretary within seven days after becoming aware of any non- compliance.
-The notification must identify the CSSI (SSI7485), set out the condition/s that is non-compliant, the nature of the breach; the reason for the non- compliance (if known) and what actions have been, or will be, undertaken to address the non- compliance Within seven days after becoming aware of the non- compliance Planning Secretary 9 Report on need for emergency work On becoming aware of the need for emergency work, a report detailing the reasons for such work is required.
-On becoming aware of the need for emergency work Environmental Manager Acoustic Advisor, ER,TfNSW, EPA 10 Waste Avoidance and Resource Recovery Report Information related to waste generated and recycled Annual within one- month from 1 July and actual completion date Environmental Manager TfNSW 11 Complaints reporting Reporting of all received complaints in accordance with the Communications Strategy Daily to ER.Upon request to DPHI in accordance with CoA B10.To EPA as required Communications Officer TfNSW DPHI 12 Compliance audit reports Verify compliance with approval and legal requirements, TfNSW specifications and construction documentation Timing of audits set out in Table 8- TfNSW Environmental Manager and ER TfNSW
+6 Incident report Any incidents that occur must be notified to TfNSW Immediately after becoming aware Environmental Manager TfNSW Incident Report Any incidents, as defined by the SSI-7485 Approval, that occur must be notified to the Planning Secretary Immediately after becoming aware Planning Secretary Non- compliance notification Any non- compliances that occur must be notified to the Planning Secretary within seven days after becoming aware of any non- compliance.
+The notification must identify the CSSI (SSI7485), set out the condition/s that is non-compliant, the nature of the breach; the reason for the non- compliance (if known) and what actions have been, or will be, undertaken to address the non- compliance • Planning Secretary 9 Report on need for emergency work On becoming aware of the need for emergency work, a report detailing the reasons for such work is required.
+On becoming aware of the need for emergency work Environmental Manager Acoustic Advisor, ER,TfNSW, EPA 10 Waste Avoidance and Resource Recovery Report Information related to waste generated and recycled Annual within one- month from 1 July and actual completion date Environmental Manager TfNSW 11 Complaints reporting Reporting of all received complaints in accordance with the Communications Strategy Daily to ER.Upon request to DPHI in accordance with CoA B10.To EPA as required Communications Officer TfNSW DPHI 12 Compliance audit reports Verify compliance with approval and legal requirements, TfNSW specifications and construction documentation Timing of audits set out in Table 8-1 TfNSW Environmental Manager and ER TfNSW

-13 Pre- Operation Compliance Report In accordance with CoA A34 and A35 One month prior to the commencement of operation TfNSW Environmental Manager DPHI 14 Construction Compliance Reports In accordance with CoA A33 Every six months from the date of the commencement of construction TfNSW Environmental Manager DPHI Construction Parking and Access Strategy Monitoring Report In accordance with CoA E54 Quarterly Manager TfNSW DPHI Inner West Council
+13 Pre- Operation Compliance Report In accordance with CoA A34 and A35 One month prior to the commencement of operation TfNSW Environmental Manager DPHI Construction Compliance Reports In accordance with CoA A33 Every six months from the date of the commencement of construction TfNSW Environmental Manager DPHI Construction Parking and Access Strategy Monitoring Report In accordance with CoA E54 Quarterly Manager TfNSW DPHI Inner West Council